X-lab2017/open-digger-jupyterlab-nodejs/README.md

 This is JupyterLab docker image repo with Node.js kernel for OpenDigger.

-Originally created by [poad](https://github.com/poad/docker-jupyter/), optimized with Chinese network environment.
+Originally created by [poad](https://github.com/poad/docker-jupyter/), enable Plotly and optimized with Chinese network environment.